 9.1 Principle.
-The establishment and maintenance of a satisfactory system of quality assurance and the correct manufacture and control of pharmaceutical products and active ingredients rely upon people.
+The establishment and maintenance of a satisfactory system of QA and the correct manufacture and control of pharmaceutical products and active ingredients rely upon people.
 For this reason there must be sufficient qualified personnel to carry out all the tasks for which the manufacturer is responsible.
 Individual responsibilities should be clearly defined and understood by the persons concerned and recorded as written descriptions.

-9.2 The manufacturer should have an adequate number of personnel with the necessary qualifications and practical experience.
-The responsibilities placed on any one individual should not be so extensive so as to present any risk to quality.

-9.3.
-All responsible staff should have their specific duties recorded in written descriptions and adequate authority to carry out their responsibilities.
-Their duties may be delegated to designated deputies of a satisfactory qualification level.
+- 9.2 The manufacturer should have an adequate number of personnel with the necessary qualifications and practical experience.
+The responsibilities placed on any one individual should not be so extensive as to present any risk to quality. - 9.3 Responsible staff should have its specific duties recorded in written descriptions and adequate authority to carry out its responsibilities.
+Its duties may be delegated to designated deputies with a satisfactory level of qualifications.
 There should be no gaps or unexplained overlaps in the responsibilities of personnel concerned with the application of GMP.
-The manufacturer should have an organization chart.

-9.4 All personnel should be aware of the principles of GMP that affect them and receive initial and continuing training, including hygiene instructions, relevant to their needs.
-All personnel should be motivated to support the establishment and maintenance of high-quality standards.

-9.5 Steps should be taken to prevent unauthorized people from entering production, storage and quality control areas.
+The manufacturer should have an organization chart. - 9.4 All personnel should be aware of the principles of GMP that affect them and receive initial and continuing training, including hygiene instruction, relevant to their needs.
+All personnel should be motivated to support the establishment and maintenance of high quality standards. - 9.5 Steps should be taken to prevent unauthorized people from entering production, storage and QC areas.
 Personnel who do not work in these areas should not use them as a passageway.